gnachman/iterm2-website/source/applescript.md

 This is an example of the new Applescript syntax available in versions 2.9 and up.

+Please note that as of 2.9.20150414, "terminal window" has been replaced with "window" to improve compliance with standard Applescript conventions.

 <pre>
 tell application iTerm
         -- application-level commands